kragen/derctuo/markdown/cyclic-fabrication-systems.md

-"Cyclic fabrication systems" is a term Matthew Moses, Hiroshi Yamaguchi, and Gregory Chirikjian invented to describe a collection of materials, tools, and processes capable of reproducing itself.
+“Cyclic fabrication systems” is a term Matthew Moses, Hiroshi Yamaguchi, and Gregory Chirikjian invented to describe a collection of materials, tools, and processes capable of reproducing itself.
 A CFS is the keystone of economic autarky, of resilience against faraway